The Hesse Pencil Variety: Plane Cubics

 \item \textbf{double line $\{x=0\}$+ line}\\ All this kind of conics lie in the same $SL(3)$-orbit.
 Moreover, if $C\cdot x^2r=x^2s$ then $C$ must fix $x$, and thus we have

 lie in the same orbit.

 \end{itemize}

 In summary, we have shown that all pencils containing $x^3$ and lying in $N$ fall into four distinct orbits.
-We list in the following table a representative for each orbit, together with the dimension of the orbit and the rank of the Jacobian matrix $210\times 45$ of $N$. \item[\textbf{B}]Let us now consider the case of $x^2y$.
+We list in the following table a representative for each orbit, together with the dimension of the orbit and the rank of the Jacobian matrix $210\times 45$ of $N$.
+Note that $\langle x^3,xyz\rangle $ and $\langle x^3,x(y^2+xz)\rangle $ are two orbits of the form $\langle f,H(f)\rangle $, and they were already listed in Table \ref{tab:HF-list} \item[\textbf{B}]Let us now consider the case of $x^2y$.
 The pencils we need to analyze are of the form